FoxIDs inside

 Claim

-A claim has both at type and a value.
-The claim types maximum allowed length is 80 characters for JWT (access tokens and ID tokens) and 300 characters for SAML 2.0.
+A claim consists of both a type and a value.
+The maximum claim type length is 80 characters for JWT (access tokens and ID tokens) and 300 characters for SAML 2.0.
+When FoxIDs processes claim values in a token, the maximum length per value and the combined length is 200,000 characters.

 Tokens

-A JWT (access tokens, ID tokens and refresh token) revived by FoxIDs is a allowed to have a maximum length of 50,000 characters.
-Claims revived is truncated if they exceed the maximum allowed lengths.
+A JWT (access tokens, ID tokens, and refresh tokens) received by FoxIDs can have a maximum length of 256,000 characters.
+Claims that exceed their maximum lengths are truncated.

-FoxIDs can create larger tokens, where each claim is capped instead of the entire token.
+FoxIDs can create larger tokens where each claim is capped instead of truncating the entire token.

 If a JWT is included as a claim it is truncated if it exceeds the maximum allowed claim value length.

-A SAML 2.0 request / response is allowed to have a maximum length of 100,000 characters.
-The request is indirectly limited if it is send using a redirect binding in the URL query string.
-Claims revived in a SAML 2.0 authn response (SAML 2.0 token) is truncated if they exceed the maximum allowed lengths.
+A SAML 2.0 request or response can have a maximum length of 256,000 characters.
+The request is indirectly limited if it is sent using a redirect binding in the URL query string.
+Claims received in a SAML 2.0 AuthnResponse (SAML 2.0 token) are truncated if they exceed the maximum allowed lengths.